Competitive Local Routing with Constraints: Introduction

 Most of the research has focused on the situation where the network is constructed by taking a subgraph of the complete Euclidean graph, i.e. the graph that contains an edge between every pair of vertices and the length of this edge is the Euclidean distance between the two vertices.
 We study this problem in a more general setting with the introduction of line segment {\em constraints}.
 Specifically, let $P$ be a set of vertices in the plane and let $S$ be a set of line segments between vertices in $P$, with no two line segments intersecting properly.
 The line segments of $S$ are called \emph{constraints}.
 Two vertices $u$ and $v$ can \textit{see each other} if and only if either the line segment $uv$ does not properly intersect any constraint or $u v$ is itself a constraint.
 If two vertices $u$ and $v$ can see each other, the line segment $uv$ is a \emph{visibility edge}.
 The \emph{visibility graph} of $P$ with respect to a set of constraints $S$, denoted $\Vis(P,S)$, has $P$ as vertex set and all visibility edges as edge set.
 In other words, it is the complete graph on $P$ minus all non-constraint edges that properly intersect one or more constraints in~$S$.

-This setting has been studied extensively within the context of motion planning amid obstacles.
-Clarkson \cite{C87} was one of the first to study this problem and showed how to construct a $(1+\epsilon)$-spanner of $\Vis(P,S)$ with a linear number of edges.
+This natural extension allows for more realistic network modeling by excluding edges that cannot be used, such as ones crossing mountain ranges or areas of high interference which would scramble the message if used.
+As such, this setting has been studied extensively within the context of motion planning amid obstacles.
+Clarkson \cite{C87} was one of the first who studied this problem and showed how to construct a $(1+\epsilon)$-spanner of $\Vis(P,S)$ with a linear number of edges.
 A subgraph $H$ of $G$ is called a $t$-spanner of $G$ (for $t\geq 1$) if for each pair of vertices $u$ and $v$, the shortest path in $H$ between $u$ and $v$ has length at most $t$ times the shortest path in $G$ between $u$ and $v$.
 The smallest value $t$ for which $H$ is a $t$-spanner is the \emph{spanning ratio} or \emph{stretch factor} of $H$.
 Following Clarkson's result, Das \cite{D97} showed how to construct a spanner of $\Vis(P,S)$ with constant spanning ratio and constant degree.
-Bose and Keil \cite{BK06} showed that the Constrained Delaunay Triangulation is a 2.42-spanner of $\Vis(P,S)$.
-Recently, the constrained \graph (which is identical to the constrained Delaunay graph whose empty visible region is an equilateral triangle) was shown to be a plane 2-spanner of $\Vis(P,S)$~\cite{BFRV12Constrained} and all constrained $\Theta$-graphs with at least 6 cones were shown to be spanners as well~\cite{BR14}.
+Bose and Keil \cite{BK06} showed that the Constrained Delaunay Triangulation (which contains an edge between two visible vertices $u$ and $v$ if and only if $u v$ is a constraint or there exists a circle with $u$ and $v$ on its boundary that contains no vertices visible to $u$ and $v$ in its interior) is a 2.42-spanner of $\Vis(P,S)$.
+Recently, the constrained \graph (which is identical to the constrained Delaunay graph whose empty visible region is an equilateral triangle, a formal definition follows in Section~\ref{sec:Preliminaries}) was shown to be a plane 2-spanner of $\Vis(P,S)$~\cite{BFRV12Constrained} and all constrained $\Theta$-graphs with at least 6 cones were shown to be spanners as well~\cite{BR14}.

 However, though it is known that these graphs contain short paths, it is not known how to route in a local fashion.
+In other words, other than by running some global shortest path algorithm or flooding the network with messages, the vertices are still unable to communicate with each other.
 To address this issue, we look at $k$-local routing algorithms in the constrained setting, i.e. routing algorithms that must decide which vertex to forward a message to based solely on knowledge of the source and destination vertex, the current vertex and all vertices that can be reached from the current vertex by following at most $k$ edges.
 Furthermore, we require our algorithms to be \emph{competitive}, i.e. the length of the returned path needs to be related to the length of the shortest path in the graph.